 The trade horizon and profit target is also an important factor, long-term trades with a more significant profit target will require a more distant stop-loss.

 While a stop loss will protect you from loss, a trailing stop loss will also be able to protect your current profits.
-As its name suggests, a trailing stop loss is a stop loss whose level changes over time, and is often set a percentage away from the current price, not the price you executed your order at in the first place.
+As its name suggests, a trailing stop loss is a stop loss whose level changes over time, and is often set a percentage away from the current price.

 A gap is a structure in price where the opening price is different from the previous closing price.
 Since gaps are often produced by the market reopening, they are frequent in the stock market and can occur in the forex market, while they are virtually non existent in the crypto market.